 Shiki Homes |

 Bisho House is a traditional Kyoto residence which was renovated in modern chic style in 2018.
-The first floor features a large dining area with high quality designer furniture, 55 inch TV with Netflix, fully functional kitchen, and private tatami room with 2 futons overlooking a quaint Japanese garden.
+The first floor features a large dining area with high quality designer furniture, 55 inch TV, fully functional kitchen, and private tatami room with 2 futons overlooking a quaint Japanese garden.
 Moving upstairs you will find 2 separate bedrooms with western style custom beds (1 double and 2 singles), wrapped in comfy 100% cotton sheets.
 Tucked away in a secluded corner of the home is a private office space with large window allowing ample sunlight to spill in.

 Striking the perfect balance between authentic rustic Kyoto charm and contemporary elegance, traditional Japanese home Bisho is a magnificent property that never ceases to amaze.
 This double-story, five-person-capacity home features strong, cozy, exposed wooden beams, soft, organic-feeling tatami mat flooring, and a tranquil Japanese garden, encapsulating the essence of Kyoto.

 For all its traditional charm, Bisho doesn’t forgo contemporary luxury.
 It offers homely comforts like western-style bedding upstairs and a spacious kitchen ideal for preparing home-cooked meals for those who want to take advantage of the nearby Nishiki Market.